Although every DUI case is different, there are many similarities in how the stop, investigation, and subsequent arrest take place.

 The driver will be placed under arrest for DUI or DUAC.

 Once the police officer has determined there was probable cause to arrest you for DUI, you will be placed under arrest and transported to the police station.
 The police will also typically search your vehicle by this point and will charge you with any unlawful items therein, which may result in drug or gun crime charges when applicable.

 At the police station, the officer will likely ask the driver to take a breath test to determine the blood-alcohol concentration (BAC) of the driver.
 Taking the breath test is not required without a warrant, regardless of what the officer says.
 Further, in South Carolina, punishment in DUI and DUAC cases is determined by the measured BAC of the driver.
 If the BAC level is high then the punishment is higher; however, if the driver refuses then the BAC level for any corresponding punishment is entered at the absolute lowest level (less than 0.10% BAC).

-In some certain circumstances, the officer may take a driver to the hospital for a urine test or blood test.
+In certain circumstances, the officer may take a driver to the hospital for a urine test or blood test.
 Again, without a warrant that is signed by a judge, these tests are not required.

-Regardless of the results of the breath testing, the driver will still likely stay arrested and be booked into the jail until a judge releases them or someone posts a bond on their behalf.
+Regardless of the results of the breath testing, the driver will still likely stay arrested and be booked into jail until a judge releases them or someone posts a bond on their behalf.
 If you refuse a breathalyzer test, it may come with consequences, including a license suspension.
 Our attorneys will work with drivers to challenge the suspension and get the driver’s license back as quickly as possible.

-If you have been arrested for DUI or DUAC, contact our criminal defense lawyers in Fort Mill County by calling (803) 548-2468 to schedule a free consultation today.
+If you have been arrested for DUI or DUAC, contact our criminal defense lawyers in Fort Mill County by calling (803) 548-2468 to schedule a consultation today.
 The more we know about your arrest, the quicker we can begin building your case to pursue the best outcome available for your unique circumstances.